Makari Paige

 Makari Jaimon Paige (born January 11, 2002) is an American professional football safety.
 He played college football for the Michigan Wolverines, winning three consecutive Big Ten Conference titles and a national championship in 2023.

 Early life

-Paige was born in January 11, 2002, in West Bloomfield, Michigan, the son of Glen and Lajuanna Paige.
-He attended West Bloomfield High School, where he played football under future Michigan assistant coach, Ronald Bellamy.
-He was also high school teammates with Donovan Edwards and Semaj Morgan.
+Paige was born in January 11, 2002, the son of Glen and Lajuanna Paige.
+He attended West Bloomfield High School in West Bloomfield, Michigan, where he played football under future Michigan assistant coach, Ronald Bellamy, and was teammates with Donovan Edwards and Semaj Morgan.

-During his junior and senior seasons, 2018 and 2019, he totaled 198 tackles, intercepted four passes and had eleven pass breakups.
+During his junior and senior seasons, 2018 and 2019, Paige totaled 198 tackles, four interceptions and 11 pass breakups.
 As a senior, he was named All-State and to the Detroit Free Press: Dream Team.

-Paige was one of the top rated safeties in 2020, rated as a four-star recruit with offers from Michigan, Notre Dame, Ohio State, Penn State, Purdue and Kentucky.
+Paige was one of the top rated safeties in the class of 2020, rated as a four-star recruit with offers from Michigan, Notre Dame, Ohio State, Penn State, Purdue and Kentucky.
 On July 30, 2019, Paige committed to in-state school, the University of Michigan.